jvdovec/internet-speed-measurement/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I had problem with my internet connectivity especially with the speed which was far away from the speed for which I was paying for.
-I just wanted to have more professional measurements of my internet connection, so my network operator could not reject my complaints so easily.
+I had a problem with my internet connectivity, especially with speed, which was far away from the speed I was paying for.
+I just wanted to have more professional measurements of my internet connection, so my network operator could not easily reject my complaints.

 Key aspects of testing:
-* testing will be done on dedicated testing device, which will have this as only task
+* raspberry will do testing, and it will do only this task
-* testing device will have fully updated operation system right before doing tests
+* raspberry will have a fully updated operation system right before doing tests
-* measurement will be done each 5 minutes
+* raspberry will do testing each 5 minutes
-* testing device will be connected to the broadband router by ethernet cable through gigabit port on the tested device
+* raspberry will connect to the broadband router by ethernet cable utilizing its gigabit network port
-* testing device will be the only one device connected to the broadband router by ethernet cable
+* raspberry will be the only device connected to the broadband router by ethernet cable
-* wifi will be turned off on the broadband router
+* the broadband router will have wifi turned off

-With this setup the internet provider cant say that slow speed could be caused by:
+With this setup, the internet provider can not say that slow speed could be caused by:
 * low wifi speed in the house (distance, interference)
 * other devices consuming bandwidth